Yield Optimizer Stack Adapt

 Find Your Favorite Children’s Book Characters

-The Cat in the Hat, the Grinch, Horton the elephant, and even Jack Frost.
-Not only are these a few of the most popular characters in all of children’s literature, they’re among the more than 20 fictional fan favorites you can find throughout downtown Abilene, also known as the Storybook Capital of America.
+The Cat in the Hat, the Grinch, Horton the elephant, and even Jack Frost —these are not only the most popular characters in all of children’s literature, they’re among the more than 20 fictional fan favorites you can find throughout downtown Abilene, also known as the Storybook Capital of America.
 Wander through the area and you’ll encounter Dino Bob from William Joyce’s Dinosaur Bob and His Adventures with the Family Lazardo, as well as The Lorax and Yertle the Turtle, the Man in the Moon, and even Stuart Little and The Three Little Pigs, whom you’ll find in the Adamson-Spalding Storybook Garden.

-A new sculpture is unveiled every year during the Children’s Art & Literacy Festival (June 10 – 12), a three-day celebration of the art and storytelling that goes into children’s literature.
+A new sculpture is unveiled every year during the Children’s Art & Literacy Festival, a three-day celebration of the art and storytelling that goes into children’s literature.
 Make sure you’re here to catch the storybook parade and stick around for the art exhibitions, costume contests, and all the other enriching activities for all ages.

 Tour Texas Travel Tip: The best way to go on your storybook sculpture scavenger hunt is by using the GooseChase Adventure app for either Android or iPhone